The Culturium

 —Talks With Sri Ramana Maharshi, 398

-Filmed almost entirely on location in Tiruvannamalai, Tamil Nadu, India, Jnani also portrays the wonders of Mount Arunachala, believed by many to be the spiritual centre of the world and widely known as a sacred place of pilgrimage.
+Filmed almost entirely on location in Tiruvannamalai, Tamil Nadu, India, JNANI also portrays the wonders of Mount Arunachala, believed by many to be the spiritual centre of the world and widely known as a sacred place of pilgrimage.
 Indeed, Sri Ramana lived on its various slopes for well over fifty years.

 ‘Bhagavan Sri Ramana Maharshi’ - The Culturium